 \section{Mutual information}

-{A\arabic{figure}} The mutual information is a measure of total correlations, both classical and quantum, between two subsystems.
-It provides a different perspective on the state of the system than entanglement measures, like the logarithmic negativity.
-Furthermore, the mutual information is usually easier to compute than most entanglement measures, making it a practical alternative for larger systems.
-Here, we show that the mutual information, like the logarithmic negativity, exhibits a universal entanglement revival, which indicates that universality is not limited to a specific entanglement measure.
+{A\arabic{figure}} Mutual information is a measure of total correlations, both classical and quantum, between two subsystems.
+It provides a different perspective on the state of the system than entanglement measures such as logarithmic negativity.
+Furthermore, mutual information is usually easier to compute than most entanglement measures, making it a practical alternative for larger systems.
+Here, we show that mutual information, like logarithmic negativity, exhibits a universal revival behavior, which indicates that universality is not limited to a specific entanglement measure.